speezepearson/biatob/README.markdown

 ### P1: make this something _I_ want to use
 - offer to email users to remind them to resolve bets
 - link from My Predictions to the actual prediction pages
-- write automated tests for the core API flows (create account, log in, log out, create market, bet in market, view settings)
+- invitations: let Alice generate a link she can send Bob to let Bob claim her trust, without worrying about whether Bob has an account already

 ### P2: make this something other hardcore betting nerds might use

-- **Features:**

-    - invitations: let Alice generate a link she can send Bob to let Bob claim her trust, without worrying about whether Bob has an account already

 - **UI:**